JaydanZ/Blackjack/README.md

 # Blackjack
-A simple blackjack game created using Javascript, HTML and CSS
+A simple blackjack game created using Javascript, HTML and SCSS/CSS